Takashiidobe/notes/src/books/game-programming-patterns/service-locator.md

 If you can, consider passing the object to it instead.

-But, if you can\'t, this pattern works.
+But, if you can't, this pattern works.

 ## Keep in Mind

 The service locator defers coupling between two pieces of code until runtime.
-This gives you flexibility, but the price you pay is it\'s harder to understand what your dependencies are by reading the code.
+This gives you flexibility, but the price you pay is it's harder to understand what your dependencies are by reading the code.

 ### The service actually has to be located

 Since this pattern has to locate the service, we have to handle the case where that fails.
-We\'ll need a null service for that.
+We'll need a null service for that.

-### The service doesn\'t know who is locating it
+### The service doesn't know who is locating it

 Since the locator is globally accessible, any code in the game could be requesting a service and then poking at it.
-If a service can only be used in certain contexts, it\'s best not to expose it to the world with this pattern.
+If a service can only be used in certain contexts, it's best not to expose it to the world with this pattern.

 ## Sample Code

 ### The service

-Here\'s the interface for the service:
+Here's the interface for the service:

 ```cpp
 class Audio {